Heinzest/Sudoku_Solver/README.md

  - presence of GUI,
  - possibility of solving multiple puzzles one after another,

-Name of file can tell you what type of solver is it.
+Name of the branch can tell you what type of solver is it.
 (B) brute, (L) logical,
 (A) automatic solving, (S) semi automatic solving, (N) non-automatic solving,
 (G) GUI presence,